What should I bring to a tutoring session?

 Do I need to subscribe to Zoom and Bitpaper?
 How do we connect?

 No. Although subscription is free for both, it is not necessary.
-When our session time begins I will email you a link to the address you provided when booking.
-This link will join you to the Zoom video conference and this will be our audio and video.
+When our session begins, a link will be sent to the email address you provided when booking.
+This link will allow you to join the Zoom video conference and this will be our audio and video.
 Video is not necessary if the student wishes to tutor with audio only.
 Once we are in Zoom, I will send you the link to our Bitpaper whiteboard.
 Then we will be ready to roll.
 If needed, we have a screenshare option that allows us to use Desmos to graph and allows me to instruct students on the TI graphing calculators.

 If we tutor online, how do I show you my review packet, textbook, or any other paper assignment that is not digital?